 Source: Bernardo Faria BJJ Fanatics

-If You’re to Learn more about the coyote half guard, here is an excellent Brazilian jiu jitsu article: Coyote Half Guard BJJ Explained Step By Step.
+Related: If You’re to Learn more about the coyote half guard, here is an excellent Brazilian jiu-jitsu article: Coyote Half Guard BJJ Explained Step By Step.

 Jiu Jitsu Half Guard Scissor Sweep

-The scissor sweep is among the first BJJ sweeps taught in BJJ Gi No-Gi Grappling.
-It’s an incredible technique performed from the closed, half-guard, etc.
+The scissor sweep is among the first BJJ sweeps taught in BJJ Gi No-Gi.
+It’s an incredible technique performed from the closed guard, half-guard, etc.

-The cool thing about the scissor sweep is that white belts and advanced fighters used it a lot due to its effectiveness.
+The cool thing about the scissor sweep is that white belts and advanced fighters used it significantly due to its effectiveness.

 That’s awesome!

 So, what are the critical elements for a successful scissor sweep in BJJ and MMA?
 First, the scissor sweep demands that you correctly manage your opponent’s weight and posture.
-Therefore, you ought to install solid grips within your opponent and use your legs ideally.
+Therefore, ideally, you should install solid grips within your opponent and use your legs.

-Here is the full setup for the scissor sweep from the half guard, have fun!
+Here is the complete setup for the scissor sweep from the half-guard.

 Source: Alberto Serrano BJJ